 Some network services should only be exposed to other computers on the same trusted network.
-Here is how you set that up with trusted zones in FirewallD for centOS, Fedora, and RHEL.
+Here is how you set that up with trusted zones in FirewallD for centOS, Fedora Linux, and RHEL.

 I’ll now go through how to configure a trusted and untrusted zone step-by-step, and then demonstrate how you can add services to the two zones.